Jimmy Fallon, Jimmy Kimmel host each other’s late-night shows: ‘Happy April Fools’ Day’ - NewsBreak

 Over in New York City, Kimmel joked that at least some of the “Tonight Show” studio audience at NBC Studios in Rockefeller Center might be bummed by his presence.

 “Show of hands, how many of you are disappointed?” he asked.
-“Be honest.”Palin joins 50 others in running for Alaska US House seat
+“Be honest.”Police offered to arrest Will Smith over slap, Oscars producer says

 The two Jimmys were game to take over each other’s signature bits, too, with Fallon participating in a “Mean Tweets” segment (retitled “Sweet Tweets” for the night), and Kimmel writing Fallon’s “Thank You Notes.”